 Consider the following when configuring 2 Step Authentication:

 - If you are using earlier versions of our Mimecast for Outlook, Mimecast Mobile, and Mimecast for Mac applications, you'll be prompted to upgrade if 2-Step Authentication is enabled.

 - If both 2-Step Authentication, and Enforce SAML Authentication are enabled in the same profile, SAML will take preference.
 In this case, the user should authenticate with the Identity provider defined in the authentication profile.
 See the Understanding Enforce SAML Authentication for End User Applications page for further information.

 - If you have an Office 365 exchange, you can work with Microsoft to enable 2-Step authentication and generate an app password for users.
 Visit the Set up 2-step verification for Office 365 and the Create an app password for Office 365 pages on the Microsoft site for more information.

-- If you're using Microsoft Azure with Office 365, it's possible to configure a bypass solution for Multi Factor Authentication requests.
+- If you're using Microsoft Azure with Office 365, it's possible to configure a bypass solution for Multi Factor Authentication requests by adding the Mimecast IPs as Trusted IPs.
 Follow the Configure Azure Multi-Factor Authentication settings guide for more information.